Blog

 The culprit?

 Starting without a proper structure.
 Teams work from vague plans.
-Tasks overlap and resources get double-booked.
+Tasks overlap, and resources get double-booked.

 This ends up with everyone pointing fingers when deadlines slip.